Uzbekistan: Medieval history

-In the early 14th century, however, as the empire began to break up into its constituent parts, the Chaghatai territory was disrupted as the princes of various tribal groups competed for influence.
+Timurid period

 One tribal chieftain, Timur (Tamerlane), emerged from these struggles in the 1380s as the dominant force in Transoxiana.
 Although he was not a descendant of Genghis Khan, Timur became the de facto ruler of Transoxiana and proceeded to conquer all of western Central Asia, Iran, the Caucasus, Mesopotamia, Asia Minor, and the southern steppe region north of the Aral Sea.
 He also invaded Russia before dying during an invasion of China in 1405.
 Timur was also known for his extreme brutality and his conquests were accompanied by genocidal massacres in the cities he occupied.

 Timur initiated the last flowering of Transoxiana by gathering together numerous artisans and scholars from the vast lands he had conquered into his capital, Samarkand, thus imbuing his empire with a rich Perso-Islamic culture.
 During his reign and the reigns of his immediate descendants, a wide range of religious and palatial construction masterpieces were undertaken in Samarkand and other population centres.

-Amir Timur initiated an exchange of medical discoveries and patronised physicians, scientists and artists from the neighbouring regions such as India; His grandson Ulugh Beg was one of the world's first great astronomers.
+Tamerlane also established an exchange of medical discoveries and patronised physicians, scientists and artists from the neighbouring regions such as India; his grandson Ulugh Beg was one of the world's first great astronomers.
 It was during the Timurid dynasty that Turkic, in the form of the Chaghatai dialect, became a literary language in its own right in Transoxiana, although the Timurids were Persianate in culture.
 The greatest Chaghataid writer, Ali-Shir Nava'i, was active in the city of Herat (now in northwestern Afghanistan) in the second half of the 15th century.

+Uzbek period

 The Timurid state quickly split in half after the death of Timur.
 The chronic internal fighting of the Timurids attracted the attention of the Uzbek nomadic tribes living to the north of the Aral Sea.
 In 1501, the Uzbek forces began a wholesale invasion of Transoxiana.
 The slave trade in the Emirate of Bukhara became prominent and was firmly established at this time.
+The Khanate of Bukhara was eventually invaded by the foreign government of Persia in 1510, and then became a part of the Persian empire of the day.

 Before the arrival of the Russians, present-day Uzbekistan was divided between the Emirate of Bukhara and the khanates of Khiva and Kokand.

+Russian conquest

 In the 19th century, the Russian Empire began to expand and spread into Central Asia.
 There were 210,306 Russians living in Uzbekistan in 1912.
 The "Great Game" period is generally regarded as running from approximately 1813 to the Anglo-Russian Convention of 1907.
 A second, less intensive phase followed the Bolshevik Revolution of 1917.
 At the start of the 19th century, there were some 3,200 km separating British India and the outlying regions of Tsarist Russia.
 Much of the land between was unmapped.
 In the early 1890s, Sven Hedin passed through Uzbekistan, during his first expedition.